-Premium: This is the dollar amount you pay every month to keep your plan active.
+Premium: The dollar amount you pay every month to keep your plan active.

-Covered services: These are the benefits your health insurance company helps to pay for.
+Covered services: The benefits your health insurance company helps to pay for.
 How much they cover depends on your specific plan and the services you’re getting.
 Generally, the higher the premium, the more your plan covers the cost of a covered service.

 Deductible: The amount you have to pay out-of-pocket for covered services before your health insurance company starts paying for those services.
 If you hit your deductible, what you pay after that depends on your plan; you may have a copay or coinsurance, or you may owe nothing at all.
 Your Premiums do not count towards your deductible.

 Out-of-pocket max: The most you could pay for covered health services in a calendar year (not including your monthly premiums).
 After you hit your max (again, not counting premiums) you won’t owe any money for covered services.
 This is typically around $8,000 for an individual or $16,000 for a family.